-2. CBX69 Model Identification
+2. CBXA 40 Model Identification

-The CBX69 suspension's serial tag is located on the rear crossmember (Figure 1).
+The CBXA 40 suspension's serial tag is located on the rear crossmember (Figure 1).

-- NOTE: Refer to the serial tag attached to the slider rear crossmember for information (Figure 1). - NOTE: If the suspension serial tag is NOT legible or is NOT available, the suspension model can be identified by the appearance.
-The CBX69 will be installed on a tri-axle sliding sub-frame and have a 5.75" round axle, (Figure 1). - NOTE: This manual applies to the suspension models listed on the front cover.
-However, we urge you to determine the specific model number, write that information below and refer to it when obtaining information or replacement parts (Figure 2).
+NOTE: Refer to the serial tag attached to the slider rear crossmember for information (Figure 1).

+NOTE: If the suspension's serial tag is NOT legible or is NOT available, it can be identified by the appearance of the equalizing beam.
+The CBXA 40 model will have an H-shaped cast beam, 5.75" axle, and a lower air spring mounting plate welded to the beam (Figure 1).

+NOTE: This manual applies to the suspension models listed on the front cover.
+However, determine the specific model number, write that information below and refer to it when obtaining information or replacement parts (Figure 2).

-3. CBX69 Model Nomenclature
+3. CBXA 40 Model Nomenclature

-The sample tag shown will help interpret the information on the SAF-HOLLAND®, Inc. serial tag.
+The sample tag illustrated will help interpret the information on the SAF-HOLLAND®, Inc. serial tag.
 The part number is on the first line.
 The model number along with the suspension capacity are on the second line.
-The third line contains the serial number (Figure 3).
+The third line contains the serial number (Figure 2).